Summary

 What tools can help businesses build an omnichannel strategy?

 CRM platforms, marketing automation, and unified communication tools are essential.
 Trengo is a key example that integrates email, WhatsApp, Instagram, and more into a single inbox, making omnichannel management simple and effective.
+To learn more about choosing the right platforms and building a seamless customer experience, explore this guide on what an omnichannel marketing strategy is and how to find the best omnichannel marketing platform.

 How do CRM platforms support omnichannel vs. multichannel strategies?